elixir-lang/elixir/README.md

     end

     % It won't work because private_method is only accessible from
-    % local calls from the same module it is defined.
+    % local calls (from the same module it is defined).
     Invoker.calling_private_method

 ### Tail call optimization